ReDI-School/js-2025-spring/lesson01.md

 <!-- .slide: style="font-size:80%" -->

-Numbers include entire and decimal numbers.
+Numbers include natural and decimal numbers.
 In Javascript, we call them integer and float, respectively.

 ```
 10, 12, 1.5, 3.5